bhagn/simple-shell/README.md

 * `optionName`: Name of the option.
 This will be presented as `--optionName` to the user.
 * `optionName.help`: Help string for the option.
 * `optionName.required`: Indicates if the option is a mandatory option or not. default: `false`.
-* `optionName.defaultValue`: The default value for an option if user doesn't provide one.
-* `optionName.allowerValues`: A list of valid values for the option.

 #### Pending documentation..